famidok/MAOYK-2024-BPF-XDP/README.md

 📝 You can find the source code for the Packet Counter program here: **[Packet Counter Program](xdp/ip/ip_counter.c)**.

 📊 To read the map, check out the **[Packet Counter MAP Reader](xdp/programs/ip/ip_counter_map_reader.c)**.

+### :trollface: Troll Program

+This program is an **eBPF application** that selectively drops incoming packets targeting a specified IP address at a defined random rate using **XDP (eXpress Data Path)**.
+It processes Ethernet and VLAN headers and ensures that only packets with the defined target IP are subject to the drop rate.

+📝 You can find the source code for the XDP Troll program here: **[XDP Troll Program](xdp/programs/ip/troll.c)**.